jundalisay/spblist/content/en/research/keynes/general-theory/chapter-16.md

 These are fallacies coming from the idea that the owner of wealth wants a capital-asset for the sake of that asset* instead for its prospective yield.

-> *Superphysics Note: This desire is actually the desire for security which Keynes called "precautionary-motive" in Chapter 13.
+{{< n n="This desire is actually the desire for security which Keynes called 'precautionary-motive' in Chapter 13.
 Adam Smith mentions this as kings hoarding treasure (massive treasure-saving) for the sake of security.
 How could Keynes forget his own principles?
-Here, he is strangely imposing the "transactions-motive" on capital-owners, like telling an apple to be an orange.
+Here, he is strangely imposing the 'transactions-motive' on capital-owners, like telling an apple to be an orange." >}}

 **Prospective yield wholly depends on the expectation of future effective demand in relation to future conditions of supply.**